 Supreme Court allows Trump to fire 3 Democrats on consumer safety panel

-The Supreme Court on Wednesday allowed President Trump to terminate, without cause, President Biden's appointees to the Consumer Product Safety Commission.
+The Supreme Court on Wednesday allowed President Trump to terminate for now, without cause, President Biden's appointees to the Consumer Product Safety Commission.
 The decision further limits a 90-year-old high-court precedent that was aimed at protecting the independence of certain regulatory agencies.

+"The Consumer Product Safety Commission exercises executive power in a similar manner as the National Labor Relations Board, and the case does not otherwise differ from Wilcox in any pertinent respect," the court said in its order.

+In a concurrent order, Justice Brett Kavanaugh said he would have granted the case for review in the fall.

 The court's three liberals dissented.